dnf

 DESCRIPTION

-dnf (Dandified YUM) is the package manager for Fedora 41+, RHEL 10, and related distributions.
+dnf (Dandified YUM) is the package manager for Fedora, RHEL, and related distributions.
+It has been the default since Fedora 22, with DNF5 becoming the default in Fedora 41+.
 It is the successor to YUM and provides improved dependency resolution, performance, and a more consistent interface.

 PARAMETERS